hunterxcobby/100-days-of-code/log.md

 ## Day 61: December 29, 2023

-**Today's Progress**: Web Infrastructure design - Database, MySql, DBMS, Database Structure
+**Today's Progress**: Web Infrastructure design - Database, MySql, DBMS, Database Software.

    - **Structured Query Language (SQL):** Introduced SQL as a programming language for relational databases, originating in the 1970s at IBM.
    - **Evolution of Databases:** Discussed the evolution from navigational to relational databases, object-oriented, NoSQL, and beyond.